 It is the responsibility of the transportation services and the companies or governments that own them to safely transport commuters traveling into New York City.
 If you are injured on a train, you need the help of an experienced train accident attorney.

-The personal injury train accident attorneys from the Law Offices of Michael S. Lamonsoff have spent years representing victims of train accidents in some of the highest-publicized cases in New York and the nation.
+The train accident attorneys from the Law Offices of Michael S. Lamonsoff have spent years representing victims of train accidents in some of the highest-publicized cases in New York and the nation.
 We have aggressively litigated some of New York’s highest profile train accident and disaster cases, including the Valhalla Train Crash (Westchester train crossing collision), the Fairfield Train Crash (Bridgeport crash), and the Metro North Spuyten Duyvil derailment.

 Our experience has made us a nationally recognized authority on train accident lawsuits.
 Our founder, Michael S. Lamonsoff, has been consulted by the press regarding the biggest train accidents and disasters in recent history.
 Because of our successes in New York, our firm has been retained by the victims of train disasters in other states such as the Bridgeport, Connecticut train derailment and the Halifax, North Carolina train-crossing collision.